theaminam/theaminam/README.md

 ## 📚 What I'm Learning

-- [ ] Modern and advanced javaScrpt
+- [ ] Modern and advanced javaScript
 - [ ] linux

 ## 📊 GitHub Stats